Caps & Hats

 The spec sheet is where “good enough” turns into “worth buying.”
 Start with the crown.
 Five-panel caps usually sit lower and cleaner on the head than bulky casual caps, which gives them a lighter athletic feel.
 Brim shape changes the look too: a flat brim creates a sharper front for logos, while a slight curve feels more familiar to some runners.

 Closure choice matters as well.
-Snapback, strap, and buckle closures each affect fit, adjustability, and the final look.
+Snapback, strap, buckle, and elastic cord closures each affect fit, adjustability, and the final look.
 If your club has a broad member base, adjustability is usually more important than a fashion-driven profile.

 Fabric should follow climate and use.
 Cotton twill in the 220-280 gsm range feels substantial and familiar.
 Polyester and performance blends are lighter, dry faster, and handle sweat better in warm weather.
 For summer training or race-day handouts, a lighter blend usually makes more sense.
 For a casual everyday piece, cotton often feels better in hand.